MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-synapse.md

 > [!NOTE]
 >
 > - Azure Synapse Link for Dataverse does not support the use of dedicated SQL pools at this time.
-> - Querying multiple Dataverse databases requires that both Dataverse organizations are in the same region.
+> - Querying multiple Dataverse databases requires that both Dataverse environments are in the same region.

 1. Follow the steps above to connect another Dataverse organization to same Azure Synapse Analytics workspace.
 You must use the same storage account for both connections.